karami7899/Graph-Jigsaw-Conditioned-Diffusion-Model-for-Skeleton-based-Video-Anomaly-Detection/README.md

 <sup>2</sup>Mila - Quebec AI Institute, Montreal, QC, Canada
 ### Description
-The official PyTorch implementation of the Winter Conference on Applications of Computer Vision ("WACV") '25 paper.
+The official PyTorch implementation of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV 2025 – top ~10 %).
 [Arxiv](https://arxiv.org/abs/2403.12172)

 This repository contains code and configurations for training and evaluating models on the HR-Avenue, HR-ShanghaiTech, and HR-UBnormal datasets.
 The code includes scripts for setting up the environment, training models, and evaluating their performance.